-Then, in \cref{sec:twisting}, we extend this theory to give fundamental domains on thickenings of the strands.
-More precisely, we take the algebraic functions which assign a fundamental domain to each group on a pleating ray and we extend them to algebraic functions on the whole parameter space which assign to groups `putative fundamental domains' (i.e. formal conformal polygons with side-pairing relations).
-We then find a semi-algebraic subset $Y$ of $ X(G) $ within which these putative fundamental domains are actually topological polygons without any degeneracies like overlapping sides, so $Y$ is a set on which this extended function actually produces fundamental domains: \begin{mainthm}[{\cref{thm:mainthm}}] Let $G$ be a geometrically finite torsion-free Kleinian group with convex core bending lamination $ \Lambda $, and let $ X(G) $ be algebraically parameterised in terms of entries of generating matrices, by the map $ t \mapsto G_t $ for $ t \in \C^{\dim X(G)} $, such that $ G_0 = G $.
-Then there exists a full-dimensional semi-algebraic subset $ Y $ of the quasiconformal deformation space $ \QH(G) $ which contains the locus $P$ of \cref{mainthm1}, such that the assignment of fundamental domains to groups in $P$ extends to give algebraically varying fundamental domains for all groups in $ Y $. \end{mainthm} Again, although the statement we have given here is inexplicit, the proof follows an entirely explicit construction based on the combinatorics and geometry of the flat pieces of the convex core of $ \H^3/G $.
+In \cref{sec:twisting}, we extend this theory to give fundamental domains on thickenings of the strands.
+More precisely, we take the algebraic functions which assign a fundamental domain to each group on a pleating ray and we extend them to algebraic functions on the whole parameter space which assign to groups `putative fundamental domains' (i.e.\ formal conformal polygons with side-pairing relations).
+We then find a semi-algebraic subset $Y$ of $ X(G) $ within which these putative fundamental domains are actually topological polygons without any degeneracies like overlapping sides, so $Y$ is a set on which this extended function actually produces fundamental domains: \begin{mainthm}[{\cref{thm:mainthm}}] Let $G$ be a geometrically finite torsion-free Kleinian group.
+Then there exists a full-dimensional semi-algebraic subset $ Y $ of the quasiconformal deformation space $ \QH(G) $ which contains the locus $P$ of \cref{mainthm1} and such that the assignment of fundamental domains to groups in $P$ extends to give algebraically varying fundamental domains for all groups in $ Y $. \end{mainthm} Again, although the statement we have given here is inexplicit, the proof follows an entirely explicit construction based on the combinatorics and geometry of the flat pieces of the convex core of $ \H^3/G $.
 The idea is to take the unique extension of the $\R$-algebraic map of \cref{mainthm1} from $ P $ to $ Y $; then the only problem is that the circles defining fundamental domains for the flat pieces of $G$ will now twist around since we are leaving the locus where the corresponding groups are Fuchsian, and so we need to be a little clever to define the deformation of the pieces of fundamental domain joining them together.
 The most technical part of the paper is \cref{cons:twisting}, where we deal with this problem by explicitly giving a deformation of these `joining pieces' so that they also twist around algebraically with the parameterisation of the generators of $ G$.